cncf/tag-contributor-strategy/contributor-growth/drafts/contributor-growth-framework/1-Motivating.md

 Tool | What it does
 ---|---
-Chaoss | The Augur and Grimoire Lab projects can be integrated with the GitHub repositories for your project to view the commits and people who are making those commits over time.
+[CHAOSS](https://chaoss.community/about/) | The Augur and Grimoire Lab projects can be integrated with the GitHub repositories for your project to view the commits and people who are making those commits over time.
-Savannah | Community CRM with GitHub, GitLab, Slack, Discourse, Discord, Stack Exchange integration Orbit | Community CRM with Discourse, GitHub, and Twitter, Slack (beta) integration.
+[Savannah](https://www.savannahhq.com/) | Community CRM with GitHub, GitLab, Slack, Discourse, Discord, Stack Exchange integration
+[Orbit](https://orbit.love/) | Community CRM with Discourse, GitHub, and Twitter, Slack (beta) integration.
 1

 ## Metrics for Checking Contributor Growth